-Waterproofing is a process of protecting civil structures from water.
-The ingress of water causes the leakage of water into the structure that deteriorates the aesthetics of the structure.
+Waterproofing is a process of protecting building structures from water.
+The ingress of water causes the leakage of water into the structure, which deteriorates the aesthetics of the structure.
 The structural integrity is also threatened.

-Waterproofing shouldn’t be confused with damp-proofing as both the process deals with the prevention of water.
-The waterproofing is done where the volume of water is substantially higher whereas the damp-proofing is the prevention method for dampness or humidity.
+Waterproofing shouldn’t be confused with damp-proofing, as both processes deal with the prevention of water.
+Waterproofing is done where the volume of water is substantially higher, whereas damp-proofing is the prevention method for dampness or humidity.

 Advantages Of Waterproofing